balena-io-experimental/balena-plex-seedbox/README.md

 7. Hit the `Flash` button, put your SD card in to your device and wait for it to load!

+8. Need more space?
+You can flash the OS image to a USB drive, such as an SSD and run the OS from there.
+You will get quicker and more reliable operation when not using an SD card, and can gain TBs of space for your content.
+If you have a newer Raspberry Pi 4 then it will already boot from your USB, simply remove the SD card and start the device.
+If you have an older Raspberry Pi, there are some [simple steps you can follow](#boot-from-usb) to update the device to allow booting from USB.

 ## Usage

 Give your device some time to setup all the required components.
 When it is ready the services will be available on your local network through the following URLs: